 Basic spelunking does not require much equipment – just some flashlights or headlamps, helmets, and sturdy shoes are all that’s needed.

-Thanks to the wide-open spaces made available when camping, there are countless ways to get everyone active and have a blast doing it.
+Thanks to the wide-open spaces made available when camping, there are countless ways to get everyone active and have a blast doing it, even with larger groups.

 Starting some friendly competition with just your family or inviting some of the surrounding campers to join in is a great way to fill up an afternoon.